 “Having the opportunity to practice plastic surgery is beyond a privilege for me.
 Earning the trust of my patients is an honor that I will never take for granted.
 My daily goal is to serve each patient as unto the Lord, giving my very best in thoughtfulness, empathy, integrity and attention to detail. “ – Dr. Purzycki

 Dr. Purzycki was born in Katy, Texas, and grew up in southern New Jersey with his parents and older brother and younger sister.
 He had an interest in medicine as early as high school, participating in a high school scholars program at a local medical school.
 He went on to graduate from Gettysburg College with departmental honors, summa cum laude, as well as Phi Beta Kappa with a degree in Biochemistry/Molecular Biology.
 While in college, he worked as an operating room assistant and took call at the local hospital for emergency surgeries.

 Dr. Purzycki then went to Winston Salem, NC for medical school at Wake Forest University School of Medicine.
 He developed an interest in plastic surgery early on, giving a presentation at a national plastic surgery conference while a medical student.
 He then stayed at Wake Forest Baptist Health for his integrated Plastic and Reconstructive Surgery Residency.
-His residency was busy with all facets of plastic and reconstructive surgery cases.
 During his chief year, he managed a cosmetic clinic, further refining his aesthetic surgery skills.

 Life Outside of Surgery

 While in medical school, Dr. Purzycki married his high school sweetheart, Megan, who moved down to Winston Salem from New Jersey.
 They now live in Cary and have 4 children: Carly, Caleb, Molly, and Levi.
 He enjoys spending time with his family, being outdoors, running, and being involved in his local church.